Gujarat: Research

 The Space Applications Centre (SAC) is an institution for space research and satellite communication in Ahmedabad, India, under the aegis of the Indian Space Research Organisation (ISRO).
-Dr. Vikram Sarabhai, a renowned scientist, industrialist, and visionary Gujarati, played an important role in it.
+Vikram Sarabhai, a renowned scientist, industrialist, and visionary Gujarati, played an important role in it.
 He also founded Physical Research Laboratory, a research institute encompasses Astrophysics, Solar System, and cosmic radiation.
 He also envisioned Indian Institute of Management Ahmedabad, one of the internationally reputed management research institute that is located in Gujarat's commercial capital Ahmedabad and is the top ranked management institutes in the country.

 Central Salt and Marine Chemicals Research Institute has been established under Council of Scientific and Industrial Research Government of India at Bhavnagar.
 It was inaugurated by Late Pandit Jawaharlal Nehru, the first Prime Minister of India on 10 April 1954, with a view to carry out research on marine salt, and salt from inland lakes and sub-soil brine.
 It is working on reverse osmosis, electro membrane process, salt and marine chemicals, analytical science, marine biotechnology, and other related fields.
 The Gujarat National Law University situated at Gandhinagar is the 5th Best Law School currently in India.

 Gujarat Science City, is a government initiative to draw more students towards education in science, which hosts India's first IMAX 3D theatre, an energy park, a hall of science, an amphitheatre, and dancing musical fountains among others.
 Institute of Management under Nirma University is constantly ranked among the top MBA colleges in India.
 International Institute of Management and Technical Studies affiliated with Gujarat Knowledge Society, European Association for Distance Learning, Association of Indian Management Schools and Ahmedabad Textile Industry's Research Association has performed globally for its higher education certification courses for working professionals.
 IIMT STUDIES also launched GET SET GO programme in 2013 in affiliation with Gujarat Technological University and Gujarat Knowledge Society, Department of Technical Education- Government of Gujarat.
 B.K.
 School of Business Management is ranked sixth in financial management.
 K. S. School of Business Management is also an MBA college in Gujarat University providing a five-year integrated MBA course.
 Shanti Business School in Ahmedabad is a business school offering a post-graduate diploma in management through a corporate citizenship initiative.

 The Institute of Seismological Research (ISR) was established by the Science and Technology Department, Government of Gujarat, in 2003 and is registered as a society.
 ISR campus is at Raisan, Gandhinagar, on the banks of Sabarmati river.
 Aims and objectives include assigning optimum seismic factors for buildings in different regions and long-term assessment of potential.
 The ISR is the only institute in India fully dedicated to seismological research and is planned to be developed into a premier international institute in few years time.